sappelhoff/eeg_positions/docs/index.rst

   "intermediate points on a great circle" (see also :footcite:`edwilliams`)

-- "Nominal Animal" who helped me to figure out the math for the ``find_point_at_fraction`` function :footcite:`stackexchange-nominal`
+- "Nominal Animal" who helped figure out the math for the ``find_point_at_fraction`` function :footcite:`stackexchange-nominal`

 References